Lea Michele theatre roles we love on stage and screen

 Funny Girl

-In addition to Rachel Berry's documented love for Funny Girl, Michele herself has shown plenty of admiration for the music that makes us dance.
-She sang the showtune "My Man" at The Grammys' MusiCares Person of the Year event in 2011, and she regularly talks about her love for the show.
+In addition to Rachel Berry's documented love for Funny Girl, Michele herself has regularly talked about her love for the show.
 So after months of speculation, it was no surprise to fans when Michele landed the role of Fanny Brice in the 2022 Funny Girl revival, following original star Beanie Feldstein.
 She portrays the 20th-century Ziegfeld Follies performer who put her career on the line for a romance with gambler Nick Arnstein.

-She's the second Glee star to join the production.
+She was the second Glee star to join the production.
 Jane Lynch, who played the musical-hating Sue Sylvester on TV but has a robust theatre career in real life, originated the role of Fanny's mother, Mrs. Rosie Brice, in this revival.
-The two will not perform together; Lynch departed the show on August 14, and Michele now plays opposite Tovah Feldshuh as Mrs. Brice.
+The two did not perform together; Tovah Feldshuh took over the role of Mrs. Brice when Michele joined.
 But regardless, from Glee to Broadway and beyond, they're the greatest stars.